Skip to main content

 Fill the bowl or pan with clean pebbles, then add water.
 Fill it so that the tops of the upper layer of pebbles stick out of the water.
 This provides safe places for pollinators to land and drink.

 Now just place your watering hole in your yard, preferably in a place that gets some sun.
-Check it daily and add water as necessary.
+Refresh water daily and clean periodically.

 Make recycled paper